crazywriter1/Celestia-Basic-Nft-Deploy/README.md

 `cast send --rpc-url=$RPC_URL $CONTRACT_ADDRESS  "mintTo(address)" $RECIPIENT_ADDRESS --private-key=$PRIVATE_KEY`

-Now you can mint your nfts.
+Now you can mint your nfts with this code.

+You now have deployed an NFT collection on a rollup.
+Next, you need to connect this project to an interface and handle the necessary requests.

 # Bonus